eki-project/experiment-manager/README.md

 # experiment-manager
-Repository to collect scripts for launching and managing FINN-related synthesis or training jobs on Noctua 2.
+Repository to collect scripts for launching and managing FINN-related synthesis or training jobs on Noctua 2 or other target machines.

 Also contains the nightly Singularity image build for the official Xilinx/finn/dev branch: